 We’ve been busy working on the new Mars Rover.
 Over the last few days we’ve been focused on the chassis, the thin-film solar panels for the top, the mast, and aligning the servos for steering.
 Pics below.

-Lunamoth uses her new power driver to work on the robot’s chassis.
-This is now her favorite tool.
+Here I am using my new power driver to work on the robot’s chassis.
+This is now my favorite tool.

 The completed “solar wings” and top deck.
 These are actual thin-film solar panels attached to custom-machined aluminum plates.